Pinyin, tones and intonations of Chinese

 Pinyin is not a one syllable one sound system.

 And many others.
 There is a gap between pinyin and Chinese pronunciations.
+Learn more here: The gulf between pinyin and Mandarin Chinese pronunciation.

 Chinese learners put in loads of effort in learning tones.